 Unlike clip-on CT based monitoring, pulse counting is measuring exactly what the utility meter is measuring i.e. what you get billed for.
 Pulse counting cannot provide an instantaneous power reading like clip on CT sensors can.
 It is often worthwhile using pulse counting in conjunction with clip on CT sensors to get the best of both techniques.

 The emonPi and emonTx can simultaneously perform pulse counting and CT based monitoring.

 Due to hardware limitations only a single pulse counting sensor can be connected to a single emonPi, emonTx or emonTH unit.

 Identify your utility meter’s pulse output, usually a red flashing LED marked ‘KWh’.
-Stick the supplied self adhesive base-pad over the LED, carefully aligning the hole in the center of the circle so the flashing LED shines through clearly.
+Stick the sensor over the LED, carefully aligning the hole so the flashing LED shines through clearly.
 Be sure to clean any dust from the meter face before attaching the sensor.

 Plug sensors RJ45 connector into emonPi / emonTx RJ45 socket.